-Oil prices jump 6% after biggest one-day fall since 1991
+Oil prices rebound 6% after rout, but outlook volatile

 “Saudis and other Middle Eastern producers have their budgetary constraints, Russia is starved for cash and the breakeven for .. shale has to be around $50 a barrel.
 So the dynamics of all those put together will mean they will come to an agreement somewhere.”

-“Oil prices rarely stay below the marginal cash cost of supply.
-But with the anticipated inventory build in (the first half) we struggle to find conviction in a snap back for oil,” analysts from Bernstein Energy said in a note.

-Energy stock prices have also fallen sharply, and shale producers began cutting spending in anticipation of lower revenues.
-Exxon shares lost more than 12%, the largest one-day percentage loss since Oct.
-15, 2008, the height of the financial crisis.
-Chevron’s shares fell more than 15%, the biggest loss since the October 1987 “Black Monday” market crash.

-One the demand side, the International Energy Agency said oil demand was set to contract in 2020 for the first time since 2009.
+On the demand side, the International Energy Agency said oil demand was set to contract in 2020 for the first time since 2009.
 The agency cut its annual forecast and said that demand would contract by 90,000 bpd in 2020 from 2019.

+Energy stock prices also fell sharply on Monday, and shale producers began cutting spending in anticipation of lower revenues.

 Reporting by Jessica Jaganathan; editing by Richard Pullin